English and International Bookstores Archives

 Looking for the latest English bestsellers in your new home?
-Explore our listings of English and international bookstores in the Netherlands:
+Explore our listings of English and international bookstores in the UK:

-The Book Exchange is an international bookstore in Amsterdam.
-Located in the historic heart of the city, it is the largest used English bookstore on the continent.
-If you’re looking for your favorite title in English, see if you can find what you’re looking for at The Book Exchange.

-The American Book Center is one of the Netherlands’ leading international bookstores.
-At their locations in Amsterdam, The Hague, and Leidschendam, they stock a wide range of English titles alongside other international stock.
-Visit today and see what you find at the American Book Center.
+Waterstones is a bookstore with outlets throughout the United Kingdom.
+They stock a wide range of books, games, gifts, and much more both in-store and on their website.
+If you’re looking for your next favorite book, you may well find it at your local Waterstones.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing